 The GFZ is the national research centre for geosciences of Germany and belongs to the Hermann von Helmholtz Association of German Research Centres.
 It has been jointly established by the Federal Ministry of Education and Research and by the Ministry of Science, Research and Culture of the State of Brandenburg on January 1, 1992.

 Research is carried out in seven departments and further centers:

 - Geodesy;

-- Geophysics;
+- Geophysics

 - Geochemistry;

 - Geomaterials;

 - Geoarchives;

-- Geotechnologies:
+- Geotechnologies.

-- Geoservices incl. the Center for Early Warning and the MESY instrumental pools.

 Besides this, the GFZ: